BFS Website Revamp

 IA, Content strategy, CMS, Figma

-Outdated or broken page example
+Outdated BFS page example

-Broken and outdated links
+Broken and outdated links.

-Many pages linked to retired tools — including legacy Oracle systems — creating dead ends users had no way to navigate past.
+Many pages linked to retired tools, including legacy Oracle systems, creating dead ends users had no way to navigate past.

-Navigation built for the org, not the user
+Navigation built for the org, not the user.

-Inconsistent content quality
+Inconsistent content quality.

-No maintenance process
+No maintenance system.

 Phased, data-driven, built to last